 First of all, as we said above, avoid the impulse to carry the baby on your hip.
 It overloads the back and core muscles, and isn’t natural for your body mechanics (although it may seem so!).
 Invest in a front carrier, or hold the baby at the front of your body as often as you can.

 Next, remember that post-pregnancy, your lower back muscles, in particular, are much more prone to injury for at least a few weeks after giving birth.
 It makes sense if you think about it.
 Just before birth, your body releases hormones that cause the ligaments and joints in this area to relax so that the baby can come through.
-However, these hormones don’t regulate themselves for about a month or two post-pregnancy, so that entire area of the back remains flexible and somewhat weak.
+However, these hormones don’t regulate themselves for about a month or two post-pregnancy, so the entire area of the back remains flexible and somewhat weak.

-Make sure to stretch this area regularly during this time (without overdoing it), and check in with your chiropractor on at least a weekly basis to make sure you’re not doing more harm to that area, and that it’s healing and strengthening itself well.
+Make sure to stretch this area regularly during this time (without overdoing it), and check-in with your chiropractor on at least a weekly basis to make sure you’re not doing more harm to that area, and that it’s healing and strengthening itself well.
 Receiving chiropractic care during pregnancy is also highly recommended.

-Upper back pain caused by breastfeeding is a terrible pain, because it’s psychological as well.
+Upper back pain caused by breastfeeding is a terrible pain because it’s psychological as well.
 It’s so hard to admit that feeding your baby actually hurts you, so many women just struggle through it and let their bodies suffer the consequences.
 But that isn’t necessary!

-To avoid pain and hold baby correctly while breastfeeding, bring your baby up to you.
+To avoid pain and hold the baby correctly while breastfeeding, bring your baby up to you.
 Don’t bend or hunch over to reach them.
 This may require extra pillows underneath the baby, and we promise they won’t mind!

 If you’re suffering from back pain from holding a baby and you haven’t had the time to make any of these lifestyle switches just yet, don’t lose hope.
 There are still ways to cope with the pain until you can buy that front carrier or join that yoga studio:

 - Ice and heat packs